EwarJames/alx-higher_level_programming/0x05-python-exceptions/README.md

-This directory contains files for the project 0x05.
-Python - Exceptions
+This directory contains files for the Python - Exceptions project